You should read this guide if you’re an incorporated Canadian physician who:

 After-tax value of shares

 At MD Financial Management, we encourage incorporated physicians to provide their executor with broad discretion to implement post-mortem corporate and estate tax-planning strategies.
-These complexities often call for professional help from an MD Private Trust Company Estate and Trust Advisor, an MD Insurance Agency Limited Insurance Consultant and your tax specialist or accountant.
+These complexities often call for professional help from an MD Private Trust Company Estate and Trust Advisor, a Scotia Wealth Insurance Services Insurance Consultant and your tax specialist or accountant.

 Tax-efficient strategies for incorporated physicians